-In the middle of nowhere west of Windhoek is a place called Otjimbingwe.
-The name of this place probably means “place of refreshment” and the reason is that Otjimbingwe is at the junction of the Swakop and the Omusema rivers so here was a chance to find water.
+In the middle of nowhere, west of Windhoek is a place called Otjimbingwe.
+The name probably means “place of refreshment” and the reason is that Otjimbingwe is at the junction of the Swakop and the Omusema rivers so here was a chance to find water.

 Above the remainder of Otjimbingwe mission station

 By then a Herero tribe, led by Zeraua, already lived in Otjimbingwe.
 In 1850 a small church was completed and in 1858 the first of the local Herero’s were baptized.

 In 1854 the Walvich Bay Mining Company moved their head-quarters to Otjimbingwe.
 Copper had been found in the highlands nearby but the supply quickly exhausted and already in 1860 the company’s buildings were taken over by the Swedish hunter, explorer and trader Charles John Andersson.
 Anderson had come to Namibia already in 1850 with Francis Galton and they became the first Europeans to discover Etosha and Ovamboland in 1851.

 Andersson now established his headquarters and a trading post in Otjimbingwe.
 This was the first permanent and reliable trading post in the area.

 The Herero people also made use of the trading station.
 The leader Zeraua is known as the Herero leader who first armed his people with guns.
 The relationship between Zeraua and Andersson was very good and Andersson soon became involved in the wars between the Herero and the Nama peoples, on the Herero side.